podaac/data-subscriber/README.md

                         The directory where data products will be downloaded.
   -dc                   Flag to use cycle number for directory where data products will be downloaded.
   -dydoy                Flag to use start time (Year/DOY) of downloaded data for directory where data products will be downloaded.
-  -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be downloaded.
+  -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be
+                        downloaded.
+  -dy                   Flag to use start time (Year) of downloaded data for directory where data products will be downloaded.
   -m MINUTES, --minutes MINUTES
                         How far back in time, in minutes, should the script look for data.
 If running this script as a cron, this value should be equal to or greater than how often your cron runs (default: 60 minutes).
   -b BBOX, --bounds BBOX
                         The bounding rectangle to filter result in.
 Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
 Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
-Default: "-180,-90,180,90\.
+Default: "-180,-90,180,90".
   -e [EXTENSIONS [EXTENSIONS ...]], --extensions [EXTENSIONS [EXTENSIONS ...]]
                         The extensions of products to download.
 Default is [.nc, .h5] -sd STARTDATE, --start-date STARTDATE